Shopping for Fangs

-Shopping for Fangs is a 1997 American-Canadian black comedy film directed by Quentin Lee and Justin Lin, starring Radmar Agana Jao.
+Shopping for Fangs is a 1997 black comedy film directed by Quentin Lee and Justin Lin, starring Radmar Agana Jao.
 The film marks the debut of actor John Cho.

 Plot

 Housewife Katherine loses consciousness and loses her cell phone as a result.
 Lesbian waitress Trinh sends her sexually suggestive messages and pictures.
 Katherine's husband works with a man by the name of Phil.

 Payroll clerk Phil, who is confused about his sexuality, thinks that he is transforming into a werewolf because his hair grows so quickly that he has to shave every hour, he gorges on raw meat, and he is uninjured after being struck by a car.

 Cast

 Production

 The film's budget was less than $100,000 and had a filming schedule of 21 days in Los Angeles and the San Gabriel Valley.
 The film was partially funded with a Canada Council grant.
 Lee and Lin separated the filming between themselves, with Lee filming the part with Katherine and Lin filming the part with Phil.
 The term "GenerAsian X" may have been coined because of this film's release, with the X later being removed.

 Lee said in a 2012 interview, "Shopping for Fangs is about finding connections, which is a theme that threads through all my movies."
 He also said, "It’s hard to quantify cultural impact, but certainly years after, scholars and critics are still talking about Shopping for Fangs."
 He added, "In our culture now we tend to think of people as having fixed identities.
 We tried to use the myths in the film to make these identities fluid again and make us question what we’re really about."